TeamSuman/WeTICA/README.md

 To start WeTICA weighted ensemble simulation, at least 4 major files are required.
 Example files are provided in the "Systems" folder of this repository.

-1) An equilibrated neutrilize solvated initial structure file in GROMACS .gro format.
+1) An equilibrated, neutrilize and solvated initial structure file in GROMACS .gro format.
 2) System topology file in GROMACS .top format.
 3) Target structure file in GROMACS .gro format.
 4) An eigenvector file in .txt format where each column represents one eigenvector.